Country selection

 Language Requirements

-The FMPOS-USTTB-ECProcs requires the ICF to be presented in written form in the language that the potential participant is able to understand.
-Per DecreeNo2017-0245, the ICF must also be translated into the language of the person whose consent is required, under the responsibility of the investigator or the legal representative.
+The FMPOS-USTTB-ECProcs requires the ICF to be presented in written form in a language that the potential participant is able to understand.
+Per DecreeNo2017-0245, the ICF must also be translated into the language of the person whose consent is required, under the responsibility of the investigator or the legal representative/guardian.

 Documenting Consent

-Per LawNo09-059, if it is not possible for the participant to do so, the participant’s consent may be recorded or filmed.
+LawNo09-059 and DecreeNo2017-0245, state that the participant must sign the ICF.
+However, per LawNo09-059, if it is not possible for the participant to do so, the participant’s consent may be recorded or filmed.
 A participant’s consent must be obtained in the presence of a third party who is completely independent of both the investigator(s) and the sponsor.
-In addition, where biomedical research is carried out on minors or prohibited adults with either direct individual benefit or without direct individual benefit, and the research does not present a serious foreseeable risk, consent must be provided by the legal representative(s) of these participants.
+In addition, where biomedical research is carried out on minors or prohibited adults with either direct individual benefit or without direct individual benefit, and the research does not present a serious foreseeable risk, consent must be provided by the legal representative/guardian of these participants.
+See also MLI-5 for additional consent documentation requirements.

 Waiver of Consent